-In the end performance on the track will dictate the 2014 story of SHR.
+In the end – as it usually does – performance on the track will dictate the 2014 story of SHR.
 Stewart has maintained he believes he, Harvick and Busch can all make the Chase this season and he expects improvement from Patrick in her second season.

-Whether those goals materialize largely could depend on how well the drivers, their teams and the organization’s support system at its Kannapolis headquarters can keep everyone on the same page.
+Whether those goals materialize could largely depend on how well the four drivers, their teams and the organization’s support system at its Kannapolis headquarters can keep everyone on the same page.

 “Since I’ve been there – and Tony has said the same thing – we’ve never seen such great chemistry with the guys spending time together and making us better as a whole rather than just themselves,” said Greg Zipadelli, SHR’s competition director.